seamusdemora/PiFormulae/CheckPiTemperature.md

 #### Get the temperature of the GPU and CPU:

 The [`vcgencmd` utility](https://www.raspberrypi.org/documentation/raspbian/applications/vcgencmd.md) will provide the temperature of the GPU module on the RPi.
-Note that it will provide other data also.
+Note that [`vcgencmd` will provide other data also](https://www.raspberrypi.com/documentation/computers/os.html#vcgencmd); [see also](https://www.tomshardware.com/how-to/raspberry-pi-benchmark-vcgencmd).

 ```bash
 $ vcgencmd measure_temp